-- I am thirty-five years old, and have spent over twenty of those years with a web presence.
+- I am thirty-seven years old, and have spent over twenty of those years with a web presence.

 - I live in Jersey City, NJ, with my wife and my cat.
 I grew up around Ithaca, but have lived in the NYC area since 2003.

 - I am the Associate Director of Web Communications for Weill Cornell Medicine.
 I have been with Weill Cornell since 2004 in a wide range of capacities.
 Previously, I was briefly a fixture at Freeverse Software.

 - I am a soccer enthusiast and retired sports journalist.
 I wrote for Gothamist, focusing on the NYC soccer scene.
 I also helped moderate /r/MLS, an MLS-focused subreddit, for four years.

 - I am generally found online under the handle “Remy”, which I started using in 1993.
 This has lead to a lot of confusion.

 - My writing became briefly widely read in 2004 when I wrote a number of tutorials for Quicksilver, a popular OS X utility.
 Articles about the tool I authored have been published by O’Reilly and IDG.
 A book was in the works, but did not come to be.

 - From 2004 to 2009, I ran a gaming community website called VJ Army, as well as its sister site, Pop’n Navy.
 The sites specialized in score tracking for Konami’s beatmania IIDX and Pop’n Music music game series, respectively.
 VJ Army lives on now as Solid State Squad.